Ecological Concepts - Unit 5 in your textbook. Complete the optional quiz HERE.

 Field Trips - as part of your initial certification, you are required to attend 3 field trips.
 Take a look at the list of dates, sign-up, and get the dates on your calendar.

 Snacks - The first class has been arranged for you, but we need everyone to sign-up to bring snacks for the other classes.
-The snacks can be store-bought, packaged snacks or something homemade.
+The snacks can be store-bought or something homemade.
 Details are outlined on the SUG.

 As always, if you have any questions, please let me know.